LucasJanin/ansible-role-ssh-config/README.md

 # SSH Configuration Management Role

 ## Overview

+Automates the management of SSH configuration files, specifically designed for adding and managing host entries on a host

 ## Features
 - Automatically add new SSH host entries
 - Preserve existing non-managed SSH configurations